-Among grantees who continued to offer activities after the grant period ended, a majority of participants (59%) reported that they continued to participate in an NHC activity.
-Most continued because the activity helped enhance their health (73%), provided useful information (69%), and facilitated the opportunity to connect with others (67%).
-The most common reason participants stopped participating was because the activity was no longer offered (75%).
+Among grantees who continued to offer activities after the grant period ended, a majority of participants (66%) reported that they continued to participate in an NHC activity.
+Most continued because the activity helped them improve their health (68%), they enjoyed spending time with others (60%), or the information provided was useful (56%).
+The most common reason participants stopped participating was because the activity was no longer offered (56%).